himitsu95/himitsu95/README.md

   </a>
 </div>

-<p align="center">Want to stay updated with my latest projects or just share some tech insights?
+<p align="center">```yaml Want to stay updated with my latest projects or just share some tech insights?
 Connect with me on YouTube, Instagram, Discord, or Gmail.
-Let's build something amazing together!</p>
+Let's build something amazing together!```</p>
 <p align="center">My code is always cleaner than my desk!</p>